Study Results: Should You Invest in a Professionally Written Resume?

 In fact, recruiters perceived candidates with professionally written resumes to be worth 7% more than those without them.
-They also perceived these candidates as more polished and better able to deliver results, and they felt more confident about the prospect of presenting these candidates to clients.
+They also viewed these candidates as more polished and better able to deliver results, and they felt more confident about the prospect of presenting these candidates to client companies.

 Click here to download a printable version of this white paper.